Vast but easy to drive with a tough, truck-like build

 Iveco Daily alternative fuels cost savings

-Both the CNG-fuelled Iveco Daily Natural Power and the Iveco Daily Electric will offer running costs advantages alongside dramatically reduced environmental emissions - making them good candidates for use in ultra-low emission zones.
+Both the CNG-fuelled Iveco Daily Natural Power and the Iveco Daily Electric will offer running-cost advantages alongside dramatically reduced emissions.

 However, these advantages have to be balanced against the purchase cost, which is generally higher - and especially in the case of the Daily Electric - and the complexities involved in keeping them fuelled.

-The Daily has a reasonable reputation for reliability historically, with the previous version only really bothered by common faults - ball joints, binding callipers and injectors being the main worries.
+The Daily has a reasonable reputation for reliability historically, with the previous version only really bothered by less serious common faults - ball joints, binding callipers and injectors being the main worries.

 As previously mentioned, Ivecos benefit from truck-level aftersales, which means thorough servicing and the dealers are usually well stocked on parts, which tend to be reasonably priced.